dislproject/disl/disl/README.txt

 Both of these packages can be downloaded for free.
 Qt creator is found in the Ubuntu software centre.
 Imagemagick libraries can be installed using apt-get in the command line.
+[jnbarchan: See comments under "Version 3.1 updates" at end.]

 //////////////////////////////////////////////////////////////////////////